I Analyzed Puting vs Putting: Here's What I Found

 To move something into a specific position or place.

-"She is putting the books on the shelf."
+"I am putting the books on the shelf."

 2. In Golf